jessicacousins/react_runner_game/README.md

 ## Description

-Vite React endless runner game with local storage persistence, designed for browsers and mobile devices.
-Players choose from three fish characters, then use the arrow keys to swim up and down through the underwater lane.
-Collecting glowing bubbles adds 1 point, colliding with jellyfish or sharks acts as a hazard and subtracts 5 points from the players current score
+Vite + React endless runner game with canvas-based gameplay and localStorage persistence, built for desktop and mobile browsers.
+Players choose one of three fish characters with distinct perks, select a tide difficulty, and optionally enable Safe Reef mode.
+Movement is controlled via arrow keys or tapping the top/bottom of the game area on touch devices.
+Glowing bubbles increase score with streak-based combo multipliers, while jellyfish and sharks apply character- and mode-dependent penalties.
+Per-run missions, a daily tide bonus, long-run milestones, and session summaries are tracked locally.

 ## Live at: